rlabduke/Protocol-Captures/MolProbity_maintenance_miscellanea/README.txt

 2) random huge PDBs (???) (see next section)

 ==/private/var/tmp==
 There is a directory on the current server /private/var/tmp.
 It seems to have fragments of user-uploaded PDBs.
 Occasionally something goes wrong and it will have truly enormous files – once it had a 600 GB PDB on the 1 TB disk.
 Just dump out crap from here as needed, I've only been sniping out individual huge files.
-I assume these are from network errors during file upload.
+These appear to be related to crashed reduce jobs.

 ====Stuck jobs====